Bayview Bridge

 The Bayview Bridge is a cable-stayed bridge bringing westbound U.S. Route 24 (US 24) over the Mississippi River.
 It connects West Quincy and Quincy.
-Quincy Memorial Bridge serves Eastbound US-24.
+Quincy Memorial Bridge serves Westbound US-24.
 The bridge was built at a cost of $32 million, $3 million over budget.

 Rationale for construction

 During the 1980s, it was decided that the Quincy Memorial Bridge, though still structurally sound, was insufficient for traffic.
 Therefore, the Bayview Bridge was built to alleviate traffic over the older bridge.
 It was built before the extension of Interstate 72 (I-72) west into Hannibal, Missouri.
 Traffic levels increased when the existing downstream US 36 bridge over the Mississippi River was closed to make room for the new I-72 bridge.